thalescastro98/bank-simulator/README.md

 ## Scripts

-- `npm ci` - installs all dependencies
+- `npm ci` - installs all dependencies.

-- `npm run dev` - starts the local server
+- `npm run dev` - starts the local server.

-- `npm run build` - transpile the typescript into JavaScript on **dist** folder
+- `npm run build` - transpile the typescript into JavaScript on **dist** folder.

-- `npm run start` - starts the local server from the file transpiled by the command `npm run build`
+- `npm run start` - starts the local server from the file transpiled by the command `npm run build`.

-- `npm run test` - runs all test on **tests** folder
+- `npm run test` - runs all test on **tests** folder.

-- `npm run docker-postgres` - starts a local PostgreSQL instance for tests/local development
+- `npm run docker-postgres` - starts a local PostgreSQL instance for tests/local development.

 ## .env file